-The Act and each of the Municipal Division's general bond resolutions require the establishment of a debt service reserve fund.
-Each of the Municipal Division's General Bond resolutions is secured separately from all other general bond resolutions of the Bond Bank.
-Amounts on deposit in the debt service reserve fund of each of the Municipal Division's general bond resolutions are held by the trustee under each of such general bond resolutions.
+The Act and each of the Municipal Division's general bond resolutions under the State Guaranteed Fund Group and the Non-State Guaranteed Fund Group require the establishment of a debt service reserve fund.
+These resolutions are secured separately from all other general bond resolutions of the Bond Bank.
+Amounts on deposit in the debt service reserve fund of each of these resolutions are held by the trustee under each of such general bond resolutions.
 Investment earnings on amounts held in each respective debt service reserve fund are restricted to the payment of debt service on bonds of the Bond Bank issued pursuant to each respective general bond resolution for the purpose of funding each respective debt service reserve fund.
-Each of the Municipal Division's general bond resolutions pledges its debt service reserve fund to the payment of debt service in the event of a governmental unit payment default.
+Each of these resolutions pledges its debt service reserve fund to the payment of debt service in the event of a governmental unit payment default.